naman777/Toggle-Docs/README.md

 # Toggle Docs

-Toggle Docs is an application that allows users to toggle between different document versions easily.
+Toggle Docs is an application that allows multiple users to edit one document together similar to Google Docs.

 ## Demo